Analysis | Joe Biden’s very un-2020 campaign

 It seemed as if his approach could have been a liability for him in the 2020 Democratic primaries, in which there was a premium on defining your anti-Trump brand.
 Biden won the nomination anyway.
 And now both his consistent, sizable lead in the race and Trump’s inability to get out of his own way have allowed Biden to run a remarkably old-school campaign.
 It’s a campaign in which he apparently sees little value in being anything like a partisan warrior and, more important, which hasn’t pushed him to become one.

-That doesn’t mean Biden’s views on working with Republicans aren’t, in fact, Pollyannaish.
-Republicans have reaped significant results thanks to bare-knuckle politics.
+That doesn’t mean Biden’s views on working with Republicans aren’t, in fact, Pollyannish.
+Republicans have reaped significant results, thanks to bare-knuckle politics.
 That’s most evident when it comes to Supreme Court nominations.
 Those motivations would seem to remain intact should Biden be elected.

 The danger in Biden’s approach is in possibly alienating base supporters who view him as insufficiently ready to do battle for their side.
 “You just lost the left,” Trump claimed at last week’s debate after Biden punted on court-packing and distanced himself from the Green New Deal.